 What is Freeze Drying?

+Lyophilization and Freeze Drying are synonymous.
 Freeze Drying is a water removal process typically used to preserve perishable materials, to extend shelf life or make the material more convenient for transport.
 Freeze-drying works by freezing the material, then reducing the pressure and adding heat to allow the frozen water in the material to sublimate.

-The freezing phase can be considered as the most critical step in the freeze drying process.
+The freezing phase can be considered the most critical step in the freeze drying process.
 Proper freeze drying can reduce drying times by 30%.

 There are various methods to freezing the product.
 Freezing can be done in a freezer, a chilled bath (shell freezer) or on a shelf in the freeze dryer.
 Cooling the material below its triple point ensures that sublimation rather than melting will occur.
 This preserves its physical form.